rohit61-nexgen/CyberShield/README.md

-# CyberShield
+# 🛡 CyberShield Website

-CyberShield: A cybersecurity toolkit with Phishing URL detection, File Scanner, Video Activity Detection, and Spam Email Detection powered by AI &amp; ML.
+CyberShield is a **Cyber Security Web Platform UI** built using HTML, CSS, and JavaScript.
+It showcases features like:
+- 🔗 Phishing URL Detector
+- 📁 File Scanner
+- 🎥 Video Activity Detection
+- 📧 Spam Email Detection

+> ⚠️ Note: This version is only the **frontend UI**.
+Backend/AI functionalities will be integrated later.